 PROGRAM NOTES: This program takes new students in the spring, summer, and fall semesters of each year.
 Students enrolled in this CSC are encouraged to meet with their program advisor after completing the first semester of courses.
-Completion of this CSC does not guarantee admission into the Dental Assisting Certificate program.
+Completion of this CSC does not guarantee admission into the Emergency Medical Services - Paramedic degree.